 DJ Root: You can find me on SoundCloud at NSDJROOT that’s where I post all my beats.
 On Instagram @dj_root, Facebook DeAndre ‘DJ Root’ Harrell, and of course if you need a DJ for anything or need a quote San Diego Best DJs for weddings, private events, school dances you can find us there.
-Also check out Good Vibes to stay updated to stay updated on nightlife, pictures and news blog and follow the No Sucker DJs as well as the Battle-Bot page on Facebook so you guys can know when the next show is coming up which is February 28th at The Casbah.
+Also check out Good Vibes to stay updated on nightlife, pictures and news blogs and follow the No Sucker DJs as well as the Battle-Bot page on Facebook so you guys can know when the next show is coming up which is February 28th at The Casbah.
 Doors open at 9PM so come through to enjoy a good Hip-Hop show!

 Step Off!
 Magazine: Thank for your time Root and thank you for taking the time to sit down and talk with us.